 Given the nature of self-scheduling in Home Health, the scheduler is correct to assume that you are available to accept patient assignments, on your scheduled days, Monday through Friday from 8am-5pm, unless you have a pre-approved time off request.
 Rev (05/07/19)

 Time off is limited to the following: If you are an employee of CHHC with 1-3 years of service, you may take up to 2 consecutive weeks of time off, not to include more than 3 consecutive weekends.
 If you need more than 2 weeks of time off, a leave of absence must be considered instead; all the policy and procedures that apply to a leave of absence will be followed, including the prepayment of any benefit coverage that may accrue during your absence.
 If you are an employee of CHHC with greater than 3 years of service, you may take up to 3 consecutive weeks of time off, not to include more than 3 consecutive weekends.
 If you need more than 3 weeks of time off, a leave of absence must be considered instead; all the policy and procedures that apply to a leave of absence will be followed, including the prepayment of any benefit coverage that may accrue during your absence.

+Time off requests will not be approved for employees who have submitted their notice of resignation.

 STANDARDS OF CONDUCT